slatedocs/slate/source/index.html.md

 By using us to build financial applications, you can:

-- decrease your go-to-market time (no regulatory headache or flaky bank partnerships)
+- decrease your go-to-market time (no regulatory headache or flaky bank partnerships),
-- dramatically decrease your upfront costs
+- dramatically decrease your upfront costs,
-- keep sensitive data off of your servers
+- keep sensitive data off of your servers,
-- let us handle ACH transactions (send us JSON, not flat files)
+- let us handle ACH transactions (send us JSON, not flat files), and
-- have the option to transfer tokens pegged to the value of $0.01 USD directly on the blockchain
+- have the option to transfer tokens pegged to the value of $0.01 USD directly on the blockchain.

 ## Getting Started